ferventcoder/puppet-windows-presentation/Demo/puppet/modules/chocolatey/README.md

    * intalled on most systems by default
  * .NET Framework v4+

-**NOTE**: The module does not yet offer an installation option for Chocolatey, so you will need to install that as well.

 ### Beginning with Chocolatey provider

 Install this module via any of these approaches: